Copenhagen Oslo with the Crown Ferry - TravelWorldOnline

 A ferry like a cruise ship between Copenhagen Oslo

-The rest of the ship reminds us more of a cruise ship: it starts with the "Mermaid Bar" on the upper deck of the "Crown" (her sister ship, the "Pearl" has no bar on the outer deck), where we have a cool drink let the city of Copenhagen and its harbor glide past us in your hand and enjoy the view in bright sunshine.
-The conference center aboard the ship is located a floor below, and the next morning we use it with other travel bloggers for a conference.
+The rest of the ship reminds us more of a cruise ship: starting with the "Mermaid Bar" on the upper deck of the "Crown" (its sister ship, the "Pearl," doesn't have a bar on the outside deck), where we watch the city of Copenhagen and its harbor glide by with a cool drink in hand, enjoying the view in the bright sunshine.
+One floor below is the onboard conference center, which we'll be using for a conference the next morning with other travel bloggers.

-In the middle decks of the "Crown" you are spoiled for choice in which restaurant you want to dine.
-There is a gourmet restaurant, a steakhouse, an Italian restaurant and a buffet restaurant where we can enjoy the excellent cuisine on board the two ferries.
-In general, the gastronomy on board the two ships is excellent: there are Scandinavian specialties with lots of fish, mussels and herring, but also various meat dishes, vegetables and salad.
+On the middle decks of the "Crown," you're spoiled for choice when it comes to dining.
+There's a gourmet restaurant, a steakhouse, an Italian restaurant, and a buffet restaurant, where we enjoy the outstanding cuisine on board both ferries.
+Overall, the food on board both ships is excellent: There are Scandinavian specialties with plenty of fish, mussels, and herring, as well as various meat dishes, vegetables, and salads.
 The only thing we miss a little is fruit.
-The dessert buffet is overflowing with all kinds of cakes, tarts and desserts, and the cheese buffet is also impressive.
+On the other hand, the dessert buffet is overflowing with all kinds of cakes, tarts, and sweets, and the cheese buffet is also impressive.

 Prawns complacent?